 In a hurry?
-Read our summary of all the findings, evidence and data on child health outcomes across the UK.
-We’ve provided a snapshot of physical and mental health, as well as the wider determinants of health.
+Read our summary of all the findings, evidence and data on child health outcomes across the UK as of early 2020.
+We provide a snapshot of physical and mental health, as well as the wider determinants of health.

 State of Child Health 2020 provides an updated snapshot of children and young people’s health across the UK, aggregating comparable data across the four nations.
 It covers physical and mental health – and the wider determinants of health such as poverty, housing, and education.